JulianNicholls/Raspberry-Pi-Misc/README.md

 Drive a seven segment, common-anode, display.
 Connections can be seen inside the file.
 Currently set up for B+, assuming a 40-pin GPIO.

-First it shows 0-F with a delay between each.
+First, it shows 0-F with a delay between each.
 Then, it shows 6 arrows pointing forward and back, right and left.
 Finally, it shows each possible letter and waits for the user to press enter.